EricZimmerman/VoronTools/PrinterTuning.md

 ## Pre-requisites

-Either [Klippain](https://github.com/Frix-x/klippain) (for the awesome PA and EM test macros) or at least [Shake n Tune](https://github.com/Frix-x/klippain-shaketune).
+Either [Klippain](https://github.com/Frix-x/klippain) (for the awesome PA and EM test macros) or at least [Shake n Tune](https://github.com/Frix-x/klippain-shaketune)

+Some [background](https://www.youtube.com/watch?v=7TtBJAJMfNg) from Reth on Shake n Tune

 This guide does not cover establishing your rotation distance, as that is part of the initial Voron startup guide, found [here](https://docs.vorondesign.com/build/startup/#extruder-calibration-e-steps)